The Return (short story collection): "Meeting with Enrique Lihn"

 The narrator (Roberto Bolaño) recalls a dream about meeting the dead poet Enrique Lihn; a previous correspondence with him included a discussion of Chile's "six tigers of Chilean poetry" (including Bolaño himself) though by the time of their meeting none of the poets had achieved much, excluding Rodrigo Lira, who had committed suicide.
 In spite of their past correspondence Lihn does not acknowledge knowing the narrator when they are introduced, and the narrator also pretends that they are not acquainted.
 Later on Lihn suddenly realizes that he is dead, and the narrator leaves him.
 Out on the street he runs into someone he doesn't know who confuses him with someone else, and Bolaño plays along.
 The man soon realizes his mistake, but then proceeds to play along himself, pretending that he knows Bolaño.
 Both are aware of the game, and Bolaño constructs a whole story regarding the man, whom he calls Jara, and his supposed life.
 Bolaño returns to Lihn and they go to his surreal apartment, which seems to have a glass floor and constantly changes in structure and appearance.
 They eventually return to the bar where Lihn tells him that "The tigers are finished, and, It was sweet while it lasted, and, You’re not going to believe this, Bolaño, but in this neighborhood only the dead go out for a walk."

+Reception

+Mina Holland gave the collection a positive review for The Guardian, praising its lively, compelling storytelling.
+Darryl Whetter praised The Return for The Globe and Mail, particularly "The Prefiguration of Lalo Cura", but found some of the stories to be weak, particularly the first and last.